microsoft/onefuzz/docs/how-to/coverage-filtering.md

 ```
 It is never necessary to write a rule equivalent to this.
 However, this observation hints at how we can invert the default behavior!
-If you want to exclude modules by default, then we can add this rule to
+If you want to exclude all modules by default, then we can add this rule to
 the _end_ of our filter list:
 ```json
 {